swe574-Fall2024-Group1/huddleup/report/m1_group1.md

 **Non-code-related significant issues:** Decision making process about creating a mobile version of the project. \
 **Pull requests:** - \
 **Additional Information:** -

+#### Member: Mustafa Tuna
+**Responsibilities:** Developing backend features and supporting the frontend development. \
+**Main Contributions:** Writing the Communication Plan section for the project report.
+Creating mockups for the activity feed.
+Converting the existing pages to be mobile-friendly. \
+**Code-related significant issues:** - \
+**Non-code-related significant issues:** - Decision-making process about refactoring the existing pages to be mobile-friendly. \
+**Pull requests:** - \